nealcaren/fightordie/_sources/Volumes/26/02/on_being_crazy.md

 "Is she a 'n&#11834;'?" he asked suspiciously.

-Well, I said again, her grandmother —was called that.
+Well, I said again, her grandmother---was called that.

 "Well then!" he shouted in that oddly illogical way.